alexnaidovich/SimpleAssertionTool/README.md

      ```<div class="assert" id="my-test"></div>```

   * Then you are to link your test with `div` created above.
-In your script store a variable that contains `new Assert()` and the `id` of `div` created above as first argument, and the name (heading) of your test as second one:
+In your script store a variable that contains `new Assert()` and pass the `id` of `div` created above as first argument, and the name (heading) of your test as second one:

      ```let testAssert = new Assert('my-test', 'Test Assertion');```